SJLewer/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 NULL HYPOTHESIS:  There is no statistical difference between the sample mean and the population mean.

-* _Overall:_ The p-value (0.98) is above the common 0.05; there is not sufficient evidence to reject the hypothesis.
-The means of the sample (50) and population are statistically similar.
+* _Overall:_ The p-value (0.98) is above the common 0.05; there is not sufficient evidence to reject the null hypothesis.

   ![T Test Overall](https://user-images.githubusercontent.com/90986041/147833457-c11caf2e-2e15-4af9-8806-6218755c2f98.png)

 * _Individual Lots:_ Using a sample size of 25 from each Lot, how do the Lot means compare to the population?

   Lots 1 and 2 are statistically different than the population.
-The low p-values (below 0.05) indicate there is sufficient evidence to reject the hypothesis.
+The low p-values (below 0.05) indicate there is sufficient evidence to reject the null hypothesis.

   ![T Test Lot 1](https://user-images.githubusercontent.com/90986041/147834368-ebbc1b7a-f01d-42c0-83ee-6e44b1e6dec8.png)
   ![T Test Lot 2](https://user-images.githubusercontent.com/90986041/147834370-ee9bfc5e-4403-4a38-90a4-59c78b3d4fd0.png)

-  Lot 3 is statisticially similar to the population, as depicted by the p-value of 0.88 (above 0.05).
+  Lot 3, as depicted by the p-value of 0.88 (above 0.05), there is not sufficient evidence to reject the null hypothesis.

   ![T Test Lot 3](https://user-images.githubusercontent.com/90986041/147834615-1772dc64-22a2-42c3-b2ae-9cd8e9ca4e63.png)

 ## Study Design: MechaCar vs Competition

 1. _Metric to test:_ Reliability as measured by maintenance ratings.
-Is there a statistical difference between the distribution means from multiple samples?
+Is there a statistical difference between the average maintenance ratings of MechaCar models from simlar models of the competitors (e.g., Ford, GM, Toyota, etc.)?

 2. _Hypotheses:_
     - Null Hypothesis: The means of all groups are equal.

     - Alternative Hypothesis:  At least one of the means are different from all other groups.

-3. _Statistical test:_  One-way analysis of variance (ANOVA) is used to compare the means of a continuous numerical variable (e.g., maintenance rating) across a number of groups (e.g., car manufacturers).
+3. _Statistical test:_  One-way analysis of variance (ANOVA) is used to determine if there is a statistical difference between the distribution means from multiple samples.

     - Assumptions: